hetmanskyi-cloud/AWS/terraform/modules/alb/README.md

    - Enable versioning on the logging bucket to prevent accidental data loss.

 3. **SSL/TLS**:
-   - Use valid SSL certificates for HTTPS listeners in stage and prod.
+   - Use valid SSL certificates for HTTPS listeners in prod only.
    - Regularly rotate SSL certificates to maintain security.

 4. **Monitoring**: